brycetshaw/data-visualizer/README.md

 # Data Explorer

-This project serves and displayes timeseries data.
+This project serves and displays timeseries data.

 This project is built using react for frontend view, redux For state management.